Winter Maintenance for Ponds

 De-icers are designed to keep an area of the pond ice-free during the winter.
 This lets harmful gases escape rather than build up to harm fish and plants sitting under the surface.

-You can purchase energy-conserving de-icers explicitly designed for ponds, or you can melt a hole daily by setting a heated pan of warm water on the surface.
-The goal is to create an ice-free opening that will allow your pond’s inhabitants to breathe and maintain health and longevity.
+You can purchase energy-conserving de-icers explicitly designed for ponds or melt a hole daily by setting a heated pan of warm water on the surface.
+The goal is to create an ice-free opening allowing your pond’s inhabitants to breathe and maintain health and longevity.

 3) Pond Cleanup

 Before winter is fall—a time when leaves fall and possibly settle on the surface of your pond.
-Ideally, you’re going to want to reduce the number of leaves dropping into your pond.
+Ideally, you will want to reduce the number of leaves dropping into your pond.
 This is partly to keep it neat looking, but some leaves can carry levels of tannic acid that can do hard to your carefully cultivated pond.

 Furthermore, decomposing organic material builds up gasses in your water which can be toxic to fish—particularly when trapped beneath ice covering the pond’s surface.
 Before that can happen, lay netting over likely areas of leaf fall or use a pond net to remove leaves as necessary.